CANALETTO (1697-1768)

 Tourists love monuments but also festivals, and precisely the feast of the Bucentaur happens on the sea.
 In the 1730s, the large format compositions of Bucentaur Day when the basin is covered with boats and gondolas are the masterpieces by Canaletto.

 They are supplemented by smaller formats for ordinary days, where the animation is almost similar but more laborious than contemplative.
-An oil on canvas of this period in middle size format, 69 x 113 cm, is estimated £ 4M, for sale by Christie's in London on July 2.
+An oil on canvas of this period in middle size format, 69 x 113 cm, was sold for £ 8.5M from a lower estimate of £ 4M by Christie's on July 2, 2013.

 Carlevarijs transfered to Venice the tradition of the paintings of views already appreciated in Rome by the English tourists.
 In Venice, the Molo is logically their favorite subject.